procutepro/FlameAcid/README.md

 first wait i ahve bullet points
 1. download FlameAcid from source
 2. unzip it and get the orignal copy
-3. find site packages though ```pip show lib-you-have```
+3. find site packages though ```pip show pip```
 4. copy FLAMEACID and put it in site packages

 ---

 ## Libs to download so i don't get sued by numpy

-numpy... for maths ig
+numpy... for maths ig. pip install numpy

-pygame... for rendering
+pygame... for rendering. pip install pygame

-opengl... for more rendering
+opengl... for more rendering. pip install moderngl(you probably don't need this)

-json wait why am i adding this
+json wait why am i adding this. in-built

-toml wait what
+toml wait what. don't need it

-pillow... to sleep on
+pillow... to sleep on. pip install pillow

-math... for elementary maths
+math... for elementary maths. in-built

 ---